Benjamin-Italiaander/My_Notes/Linux/yubikey/README.md

 ## ⚠️ Important

-Steps 1 through 8 are the **absolute bare minimum** you should complete before using your YubiKey.
+My manual are the **absolute bare minimum** you should complete before using your YubiKey for each function.

-If you skip these steps, there is nothing truly secure about using your YubiKey.
+If you skip some of these steps, there is nothing truly secure about using your YubiKey.

 Hardware tokens are a powerful tool and can significantly improve your security—but **only when used correctly**.